How to Save for a Car if You’re Just Looking… or Need a New Ride ASAP

 Left over: $640

 Jane’s car budget is not $640.
 It will be considerably less than that.

-Remember, you might have to fork over extra funds for taxes and tag, title and dealer fees on top of other expenses like insurance premiums, gas, maintenance and repairs.
+Remember, she will need to fork over extra funds for expenses like insurance premiums, gas, maintenance and repairs.

 We all want cars that run, but zeroing in on the right car for you will help give you a target budget.